Orica: History

-Initially founded in 1874 as Jones, Scott and Co., a supplier of explosives during the Victorian gold rush, the company was bought by Nobel Industries.
+Founded in 1874 as Jones, Scott and Co, a supplier of explosives during the Victorian gold rush, the company was bought by Nobel Industries.
 Nobel later merged with several British chemical manufacturers to form Imperial Chemical Industries.
-In 1928, Imperial Chemical Industries of Australia and New Zealand (ICIANZ) was incorporated to acquire and coordinate all the Australasian interests of ICI Plc.
+In 1928, Imperial Chemical Industries of Australia and New Zealand (ICIANZ) was incorporated to acquire and coordinate all of its Australasian interests.

-In July 1997, ICI Australia became an independent Australasian company after its parent company, ICI Plc, divested its 62.4 per cent shareholding in the company.
-As a result of the selldown ICI Australia was required to change its name and on 2 February 1998 became known as Orica.
+In July 1997, ICI Australia became an independent Australasian company after Imperial Chemical Industries, divested its 62.4 per cent shareholding in the company.
+ICI Australia was required to change its name and on 2 February 1998 was rebranded as Orica.

-In 2010, Orica successfully demerged DuluxGroup leaving the company to focus on the provision of services to the mining, construction and infrastructure industries.
+In 2010, Orica spun off Dulux leaving the company to focus on the provision of services to the mining, construction and infrastructure industries.

-In November 2014, Orica Limited announced the sale of its chemicals business to the Blackstone Group.
-The sale was completed on 2 March 2015, and the chemicals business now operates under the name 'Ixom'.
+In November 2014, Orica sold its chemicals business to the Blackstone Group.
+The sale was completed on 2 March 2015, and the chemicals business now operates under the name Ixom.

+The chemicals operations that were divested trace their roots to nineteenth-century Australian industrial chemistry, notably including firms such as Cuming, Smith & Co., which through a series of mergers became part of Imperial Chemical Industries Australia and New Zealand (ICI ANZ), later transitioning into Orica’s chemicals division.

+In 2018, Orica acquired GroundProbe, a provider of monitoring and measurement technologies for mining.

+In 2020, Orica acquired Essa, a manufacturer and distributor of industrial explosives in Peru.

+In 2023, Orica acquired Terra Insights and Cyanco.